IvyStreeter/CS50/README.md

-Problem sets and lab work codes from taking the CS50x course are shared here.
+Problem sets and lab work codes from CS50x course (https://pll.harvard.edu/course/cs50-introduction-computer-science?delta=0) are shared here.
 They are subdivided into different folders for the weekly work.